 Farmers' protest: Fire breaks out in tent installed at Delhi's Singhu border

-New Delhi, Nov 6 (IANS) Amid the ongoing farmers' protest at various borders of the national capital against the three Central farm laws, a fire broke out in a tent installed at the Singhu border.
+New Delhi: Amid the ongoing farmers' protest at various borders of the national capital against the three Central farm laws, a fire broke out in a tent installed at the Singhu border.
 However, there has been no loss of human lives reported due to the fire.

 According to official information, the fire broke out at the Singhu border around 8 p.m.
 However, the reason for the fire is not yet known.
 The local people present in the tent immediately doused the fire themselves.